JoycexChan/Joyce-s-Biomedical-Pipelines/04_LargeScale_Virtual_Screening_hardware_recommendations.md

 I also recommend setting up a system recovery image.

-If the problem is purely software-related, restoring the system is much faster than waiting two weeks for IT support.
+If the problem is purely software-related, restoring the system from the recovery image is much faster than waiting two weeks for IT support.
 ________________________________________
-## pipeline design (the runtime should be reduced to a few weeks)
+## Pipeline design (the runtime should be reduced to a few weeks)

 However, our actual goal is preventing the PI from constantly asking:
 “Is it done yet?”